pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="location">Change the third paragraph as follows:</p>

 <p>
-The <b>RoleMap</b> dictionary shall be comprised of a set of keys representing structure element types <del onMouseEnter="mouseEnter(this)" data-issue="126">rolemapped</del><ins onMouseEnter="mouseEnter(this)" data-issue="126">role mapped</ins> to other structure element types.
+The <b>RoleMap</b> dictionary shall be comprised of a set of keys representing structure element types <del onMouseEnter="mouseEnter(this)" data-issue="126" data-iso="approved">rolemapped</del><ins onMouseEnter="mouseEnter(this)" data-issue="126" data-iso="approved">role mapped</ins> to other structure element types.
 The corresponding value for each of these keys shall be a single name identifying the target structure element type.
 </p>

 <p>...</p>